studyingWAWAYU/Simple-web-page/README.md

 @studyingWAWAYU

 ### 贡献
-Feel free to dive in Open an issue or submit PRs.
+Feel free to dive in, open an issue or submit PRs.
 Simple-web-page follows the Contributor Covenant Code of Conduct.

 ### 许可证